BIDMC-Wide Global Health Program

 The Harvard Global Health Academic Courses are also open to all residents, but they require an application and adequate preparation.

-- Three-week course in the summer at Harvard School of Public Health held by experts in the field (co-directed by Parl Farmer, MD, PhD, and Joseph J. Ratigan, Jr., MD)
+- Three-week course each July at Harvard TH Chan School of Public Health held by experts in the field (co-directed by Joseph J. Ratigan, Jr., MD and Rebecca Weintraub MD).

-- Focus on epidemiology, health systems, global health delivery
+- Focus on global health epidemiology, care delivery and management practices.

 Global Health Curriculum Sessions